-Most futures contracts are not held until expiration, and therefore there is no exchange of physical oil (or other commodity).
-Rather, traders simply make money off the price fluctuations in the futures contract following their trade.
+Most futures contracts are not held until expiry, so there is no exchange of barrels of oil or corn.
+Instead, traders make money off the price changes in the futures contract when they trade.

-But the true purpose of the futures contract is to exchange goods for cash at some future date.
-The expiration date represents the day when that cash-for-physical-goods transaction takes place.
-That's is why futures have an expiration date, as farmers and commercial goods producers use the futures market to buy or sell goods at pre-determined (based on their contract purchase or sale price) prices at a future date.
+Still, the true purpose of a commodity futures contract is to exchange goods for cash at some future date.
+The expiry date represents the day when that cash-for-goods exchange takes place.

-This is also why most short-term traders get out of their futures positions before they expire, as they don't want to physically buy or sell the underlying product.
-If the trader wants to maintain their position in the underlying product, the trader can place a trade in another futures contract with an expiry date that is further out.
+This is also why most short-term traders get out of their futures positions before they expire.
+They don't want to take the product.
+If the trader wants to maintain their position in the product, they can place a trade in another futures contract with an expiry date that is further out.